 A residue will usually form during the drying stage.
 Some acid stain colors will have a heavier residue while others will have hardly any.
 Regardless though, the acid stain residue must be neutralized and rinsed off with clean water.
 You can use mops, water hoses, wet/dry vacs, and/or extremely soft bristle brooms to neutralize the stain and remove the residue.

-When cleaning the stain residue, a very soft bristled push broom, similiar in softness to the brush at a car wash, can be used to lightly brush the area and help remove the residue easier.
+When cleaning the stain residue, a very soft bristled push broom, similar in softness to the brush at a car wash, can be used to lightly brush the area and help remove the residue easier.

-When mopping the residue, change the water regular.
+When mopping the residue, change the water regularly.